MaeFlaherty/Obsidian-Vault/Week 2 Readings.md

-# Are You an Environmentalist or do you Work For a Living?
+# Are You an Environmentalist or do you Work For a Living?, William Cronon

 ## Themes/Observations